rin-w/b/src/blacking/how-to/make-black-midis.md

 ## Becoming the very best blacker in the world {data-step="4"}

-[^!]
 There is no such thing as the best way to make a Black MIDI (at least as what agreed upon).
 There are certain ways to black which a particular sum of population find acceptable/satisfactory or 'of quality', that are very loosely defined in the community.
 One notorious concept of blacking a MIDI known as *Korean style* is heavily cited as 'quality' due to its author's intricate attention to details when making it.
 What makes a Black MIDI *Korean style* is already debatable, making every other Black MIDIs very hard to categorize, and even if it is done so, it almost always meets a vague criteria.
 The community would often say terminologies like *phrases*, but what is a *phrase*?

 There are a lot of things to cover and question about crafting a Black MIDI, and making discussions about it often ends up with no concrete conclusions, but filled with valid learnings which helps a lot in improving blacking skills.
 With that said, here are some articles about making Black MIDIs:

 - [ScubDomino's Guide][sdg]
 - [Infernis' Guide][infg]
+- [BedrockSolid's Guide][bdr]

 ## Footnotes

-[^!]: This section should be improved.

 [^a]: